 As a client at Provident, we want you to be informed of your rights and the limits of confidentiality.
-The confidentiality of personal information shared with your clinician is the cornerstone of a therapeutic relationship.
-Only in this way can a client feel free to work with a clinician to discuss and explore problems and arrive at solutions.
+The confidentiality of personal information shared with your provider(s) is the cornerstone of a therapeutic relationship.
 In most circumstances, information shared is considered privileged communication and will not be shared with anyone, unless the client first provides signed written consent to do so.